 Click on the button below for a review of the guiding principles of a Church Alive Workshop and an opportunity to sign up for hosting a workshop if you’re ready to move ahead.

 Christian Science branch churches, societies, and informal groups.
+Also, individual members can gather with others from their region to plan a Workshop for a broader audience.
 We’ve also heard of individual members holding informal workshops around their kitchen tables or in their living rooms.

 It’s up to the planning committee to identify topics and questions that would be relevant to your church community.
 This is a time for member to member sharing, so ask your members and friends what topics they would like to include.